 Born in New York City in 1950, Arthur Sze is a poet, translator, and editor.
-He is the author of ten books of poetry, including The Glass Constellation (Copper Canyon Press, 2021); Sight Lines (Coper Canyon Press, 2019), which received the 2019 National Book Award in poetry; Compass Rose (Copper Canyon Press, 2014); and The Ginkgo Light (Copper Canyon Press, 2009).
+He is the author of eleven books of poetry, including The Glass Constellation (Copper Canyon Press, 2021); Sight Lines (Coper Canyon Press, 2019), which received the 2019 National Book Award in poetry; Compass Rose (Copper Canyon Press, 2014); and The Ginkgo Light (Copper Canyon Press, 2009).

 He is also a celebrated translator from the Chinese, and released The Silk Dragon: Translations from the Chinese (Copper Canyon Press) in 2001.